-OSKALOOSA – Mahaska Health Partnership Behavioral Health Services will be offering Mental Health First Aid Training from 8 a.m. to 5 p.m.
-Jan.
-10 in the Cedar Bluff Learning Center (entrance #3) on their campus.
+OSKALOOSA — Mahaska Health Partnership Behavioral Health Services will be offering Mental Health First Aid Training from 8 a.m. to 5 p.m.
+July 14 in the Cedar Bluff Learning Center (entrance #3) on its campus.

 “There are many types of mental illnesses people might experience at some point in their lives,” MHP Behavioral Health Director Jan LeBahn, LMSW, said.
-“Mental Health First Aid training will help all types of people from teachers, to health care professionals, clergy members and the general public learn how to recognize the signs and symptoms of mental health problems and how to help.”
+“Mental Health First Aid training will help all types of people from teachers to first responders and other medical professionals, faith leaders and the general public, learn how to recognize the signs and symptoms of mental health problems and how to help.”

-The cost of the class is $35, and six CEUs will be offered.
-To register for the next Mental Health First Aid training or for more information, call 641-672-3159.
-The deadline to register is Dec.
-23.
+The deadline to register is June 26.
+The cost of the class is $35, and six CEU’s will be offered.
+To register for Mental Health First Aid training or for more information, call 641-672-3159.